This post may contain affiliate links. Please see my disclosure policy for details.

 However, he soon found out that he was too close to Holy Island and the monks could still shout over to him.

-There is a small cross and rocky grave to commemorate St Cuthbert on the island but his remains are in Durham Cathedral.
+There are a small cross and rocky grave to commemorate St Cuthbert on the island but his remains are in Durham Cathedral.

 5. Take a walk up to the Lookout Tower

-Another fabulous view you can get of Holy Island, the Lindisfarne Priory and Lindisfarne Castle is form The Lookout Tower.
+Another fabulous view you can get of Holy Island, the Lindisfarne Priory and Lindisfarne Castle is from The Lookout Tower.